Top of page

 It might be possible for your child to have some of their treatment at a hospital closer to home through a children’s community nursing team.
 Having some appointments at the PTC and some at a local hospital is known as ‘joint’ or ‘shared care’.
 The local hospital is called a Paediatric Oncology Shared Care Unit (POSCU).

-Your child might have treatment as an inpatient (which means they stay overnight at hospital) or as an outpatient (which means they can go home overnight).
-If your child needs to go to hospital frequently and making these journeys is difficult, speak to your child’s clinical nurse specialist or hospital social worker; it might be possible for them to help with travel arrangements, including signposting to help towards the costs.
+If your child needs to stay overnight in hospital frequently and making these journeys is difficult, speak to your child’s clinical nurse specialist or hospital social worker.
+It might be possible for them to help with travel arrangements, including telling you where you might be able to get help towards the costs.

 It’s often possible to visit a hospital before treatment starts so that you and your child can familiarise yourself with the environment and ask any questions.
 For example, you might like to find out about: